terminalcloud/apps/docs/zenphoto.md

 ## Usage

-Just spin up your Terminal based on this snapshot.
+Just spin up a new Terminal based on this snapshot.
 Access your ZenPhoto instance by clicking on the "Zenphoto Login" link.
 Access with the credentials provided (see below).

 ### Credentials